Economy of Israel: Recent discoveries

-In 2000, a 33-billion-cubic-metre (BCM), or 1,200-billion-cubic-foot, the natural-gas field was located offshore Ashkelon, with commercial production starting in 2004.
+In 2000, a 33-billion-cubic-metre (BCM), or 1,200-billion-cubic-foot, natural-gas field was located offshore Ashkelon, with commercial production starting in 2004.
 As of 2014 however, this field is nearly depleted—earlier than expected due to increased pumping to partially compensate for the loss of imported Egyptian gas in the wake of unrest associated with the fall of the Mubarak regime in 2011.
 In 2009, a significant gas find named Tamar, with proven reserves of 223 BCM or 223 e9m3 (307 BCM total proven + probable) was located in deep water approximately 90 km west of Haifa, as well as a smaller 15 BCM (15 e9m3) field situated nearer the coastline.
 Furthermore, results of 3D seismic surveys and test drilling conducted since 2010 have confirmed that an estimated 621 BCM (621 e9m3) natural-gas deposit named Leviathan exists in a large underwater geological formation nearby the large gas field already discovered in 2009.